The Way Forward

 Nocebos vs Placebos

-Mahatma Ghandi said ‘Your beliefs become your thoughts, your thoughts become your words, your words become your actions, your actions become your habits, your habits become your values and your values become your destiny.’
+Mahatma Gandhi said, ‘Your beliefs become your thoughts, your thoughts become your words, your words become your actions, your actions become your habits, your habits become your values and your values become your destiny.’
 Stop and think about this before reading any further.

-When the mind through positive suggestion improves its health or its position, it is referred to as a placebo effect.
-Conversely when the mind is engaged in negative suggestions that can damage its health or diminish its position this is known as the nocebo effect.
-Hopefully, what is becoming clear is we are in danger, if we don’t sit in the seat of consciousness in the board room of the mind, of being subject to a ‘take over’ by the nocebo effect.
-The nocebo effect, if left unchallenged, leaves us driven by perceptions often not our own, that are incredibly self limiting.
-It’s time to call an Extraordinary General Meeting in order to reclaim your position as Chair.
-Change starts by making a plan so make a promise to yourself to do that now (see Spirit, Mind, Body Plan, Personal Prayer 1 & 2 and Key Principles for Growth 1, 2, & 3 – see Reach resources).
+When the mind, through positive suggestion, improves its health or its position, it is referred to as a placebo effect.
+Conversely when the mind is engaged in negative suggestions that can damage its health or diminish its position, this is known as the nocebo effect.
+Hopefully, what is becoming clear is we are in danger, if we don’t sit in the seat of consciousness in the board room of the mind, of being subject to a take-over by the nocebo effect.
+The nocebo effect, if left unchallenged, leaves us driven by perceptions often not our own, that are incredibly self-limiting.
+It’s time to call an Extraordinary General Meeting to reclaim your position as Chair.
+Change starts by making a plan, so make a promise to yourself to do that now (see Spirit, Mind, Body Plan, Personal Prayer 1 & 2 and Key Principles for Growth 1, 2, & 3 – Reach resources).